kubedb/docs/docs/guides/redis/reconfigure/valkey.md

   databaseRef:
     name: sample-redis
   configuration:
-      configSecret:
+      configuration:
-        name: new-custom-config
+        secretName: new-custom-config
 ```

 Here,

 - `spec.databaseRef.name` specifies that we are reconfiguring `sample-redis` database.
 - `spec.type` specifies that we are performing `Reconfigure` on our database.
-- `spec.configuration.configSecret.name` specifies the name of the new secret.
+- `spec.configuration.configuration.secretName` specifies the name of the new secret.

 Let's create the `RedisOpsRequest` CR we have shown above,